zhongzhixu/WAN/README.md

 ![figure](https://github.com/zhongzhixu/WAN/blob/main/fig/figure2-01.jpg)
 Figure 1.
 The network-based transition point prediction method. (a) A subgraph of the word affinity network.
 Solid lines represent relationships of word co-occurrence, dash lines represent relationships of word similarity; (b) One-tail z-test; (c)-(d) S-scores for two modules that are topologically closer or topologically distant. (e) Footprints of a block.
 Words within a block tend to form connected subgraphs, or block module.

 The data is provided by HKU and OpenUp.
-The data can not be made available to others according to the University's ethical approval.
+The full dataset can not be made publicly available according to the University's ethical approval.
+Instead, we uploaded two fictitious examples in this repository for readers to test the code.
+The full data can be accessed upon request and a signment relevant data usage protocal.

 ![figure](https://github.com/zhongzhixu/WAN/blob/main/fig/figure3.png)